Call Queues are available for Pro and Enterprise accounts.

 - Callers can be placed in a Hold Queue until an Agent becomes available

-- Admins can enable a Post Wrap-Up Time for Agents before they continue to accept incoming calls
+- Administrators can enable a Post Wrap-Up Time for Agents after each call

 Let’s take a closer look at setting hold queue rules for your Call Queue.
 Looking to set up call handling options?